torontopubliclibra/dana-teagle-project-one/README.md

 ## Design and Process

-The assignmed design was the website for an aquarium called Under the Sea, and it features three pages (Home, Blog, Contact), with room for more.
-The design uses many overlapping images and box-shadow effects in a blue, green, white, and black colour scheme.
+The assigned design was the website for an aquarium called Under the Sea, featuring three pages (Home, Blog, Contact), with room for more.
+The design uses many overlapping images of fish and sea life and box-shadow effects in a blue, green, white, and black colour scheme.

 Only the desktop design was supplied, but for this project I chose to start with a mobile-first responsive layout, featuring breakpoints when enlarged from mobile to tablet, and then again to desktop.